Brian Sockwell

 Brian Sockwell (born June 7, 1968) is an American professional stock car racing driver.

 Early racing career

 Sockwell raced in the Goody's Dash Series for several years, earning several wins.
 In 1997 he came close to winning the Goody's Dash Series championship, but was edged out by 138 points by Mike Swaim Jr.

-Early NASCAR career

 2002–2004

 In 2002, he came back to the No. 54 Chevy sponsored by Maddux Supply Co. and later Lowdermilk Electric.

 In his first season in the Busch Series, he went to the No. 94 Chevy sponsored by RaceApe.com.
 Later in the season, he moved to the No. 41 Chevy sponsored by cashwell.com.

 2005–present

 In his only race of the 2005 season, the Sam's Town 250, he went to the No. 88 Reary Racing Chevy.

 In 2010, he raced at Charlotte Motor Speedway winning the Legends Millions- Masters division.

 Personal life

 He has a wife named Janet and a daughter.